 Figure 3 shows the effect of a diode recovery time on transistor power dissipation.
-The reverse recovery time of the catch diode requires the transistor to conduct higher peak current for a longer duration in the active region.
-This significantly increases RFI and also increases the power dissipation in the transistor, and may cause second breakdown.

-For reliable circuit operation, t{rr} should be much less than the current rise time of the transistor.
+The reverse recovery time of the catch diode requires the transistor to conduct higher peak current for a longer For reliable circuit operation, t{rr} should be much less than the current rise time of the transistor.
 This ensures minimum current overshoot in the transistor and also minimizes the amount of time the transistor spends in the active region during turn-on, resulting in lower power dissipation and increased efficiency.
 However, to obtain maximum efficiency, all switching times, (including current rise time) should be as fast as possible.
 The rectifier should be selected such that its t{rr} is one third or less of the current rise time of the transistor.
 In switching regulator applications, it is also essential that the storage and fall times be as low as possible.